Is Legoland & Dubai Parks and Resorts Open in the Summer?

 • It lacks a lot of atmosphere and joy when there are no crowds there to enjoy it with.

-Dubai Parks & Resorts have confirmed for us that during the hottest months this year 11 April 2021 through to 11 October 2021 the following will be offered:
+Dubai Parks & Resorts has confirmed for us that during the hottest months this year, the following services will be offered to all guests:

 • Free parking for all in the VIP Car Park

-• Complimentary Buggies and Dotto trains will operate from the car park and between the parks during the following times:
+• Complimentary Buggies and Dotto trains will operate from the car park and between the parks during daytime peaks.

 Want to compare all of Dubai’s theme parks?
 Check out this bumper guide that breaks it all down by activities, character and age/height